 At the end, the author is reminding us to embrace whatever feeling of discomfort we feel in this ministry of teaching or preaching God’s Word.
 He is telling us that giving up is not an option because we are not alone in this mission for God who is actively working in our lives is always with us and in us through Christ in the Spirit.

+Grade 1 Good job.